ADDITIONAL LOCAL RESOURCES

 - Physical assault on a pregnant woman;

-- Abuser has history of domestic violence and abuse in previous relationships;
+- Abuser has history of domestic abuse in previous relationships;

 - Mental health issues for victim or abuser;